 A-1 Pest Control North Carolina

 Once inside a home, mice and rats will work to establish nests.
+But what sort of damage do rodents cause?
 In their search for building materials, they'll tear apart insulation, rip wallpaper off walls, chew fabric off of furniture, chew holes in clothing items, shred books, and more.

 Rodents like to be close to their food source.
 This will have them chewing holes through sheetrock, insulation, baseboards, and walls to create pathways from their hidden nests in your walls to your kitchen, pantry, and other food storage areas.
 As they make these holes, they sometimes chew through wires.
 If they sever a live wire, it could cause a fire to break out in your home, leading to extreme property damage and even the loss of life.